Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: OFF
-			// 1: Display message only when Tank hurts a survivor.
+			// 1: Display message only when the Tank hurts a survivor.
-			// 2: Display message only when a survivor hurts Tank.
+			// 2: Display message only when a survivor hurts the Tank.
 			// 3: Both
 			"Ability Message"			"0"